Nabilliban14/item-challenge/GETTING_STARTED.md

 A: Only implement what you need for your chosen endpoints.
 The interface shows what's possible, not what's required.

 **Q: Should I write tests?**
-A: Not required for this challenge, but you can if time permits.
-Focus on working code and good documentation first.
+A: Tests are optional but encouraged.
+A few well-written tests for your core endpoints demonstrate good engineering practices.
+However, given the time constraint, prioritize working code and documentation first.
+If you have time, add tests for your main functionality rather than trying to achieve 100% coverage.

 **Q: How do I know if my infrastructure code is valid?**
 A: Run `cdk synth` (for CDK) or `terraform plan` (for Terraform) - they should complete without errors.